kassianh/imperative_visualizer/README.md

 This project was made to bring movement to some album cover art I made for a release.
 Please consider having a listen [here](https://estlinmusic.com/imperative).
 Thank you :)

+I also did a little write up about the visualizer, breaking it down further [here](https://www.estlinmusic.com/imperative-visualizer).

 ---

 ## The Visualizer